JohnEsleyer/JohnEsleyer/README.md

 Aspiring Web and Flutter Developer from the Philippines!
 ---------------------------------------------------

 I am an aspiring web and mobile developer.
 Currently studying computer science at NDMU.
 I love learning concepts at its lowest level and reverse engineering programs that sparks my interest.
-My area of research is computer graphics, computer vision, and GANs.
+I am passionate with computer graphics, computer vision, and GANs.

 *   🌍  I'm based in Koronadal City, South Cotabato, Philippines
 *   🖥️  See my portfolio at http://johnesleyer.dev